ElektraInitiative/libelektra/doc/news/_2016-12-17_website_release.md

 Besides the documentation we also wanted a place to properly present ourselves and our news around Elektra.
 For this reason we created a new home page which shall give an overview of what Elektra is and can do.
-Additionally, to that we also added a news section to keep you better up-to-date!
+Additionally to that, we also added a news section to keep you better up-to-date!

 We hope that you enjoy our new appearance as much as we do!